What on Earth Is Wrong With Connecticut?

 Despite being the richest state in the country, by per-capita income, Connecticut’s budget is a mess.
 Its pensions are woefully under-funded.
 Its deficit is projected to surpass $2 billion, or 12 percent of its total annual tax revenue.
 Hartford is approaching bankruptcy.
 Conservatives look at Connecticut and see a liberal dystopia, where high taxes have ruined the economy.
 Liberals, on the other hand, see a capitalist horror show, where the rich dwell in gilded mansions, ensconced in sylvan culs-de-sac, while nearby towns face rising poverty and bankruptcy.
 Why is America’s richest state floundering?

 The first answer is: Corporations are leaving.
 Aetna, the insurance giant, is leaving Hartford, where it was founded 150 years ago.
-In early 2016, General Electric announced that it would move its global headquarters from Fairfield, Connecticut, to Boston.
-Caterpillar, Motorola, and Kraft Heinz have all moved offices or employees out of the state, as well.
+In early 2016, General Electric announced that it would move its global headquarters from Fairfield, Connecticut, to Boston.*

 The second answer is: People are leaving.
 It's rare for any state to actually shrink, but Connecticut's population has been falling for three straight years.
 Meanwhile, only Michigan, Ohio, and Mississippi had slower job growth than Connecticut did over the last two decades, according to Jed Kolko, the chief economist at Indeed, a job site.